-Appliances are often donated, including the refrigerator, range, microwave, dishwasher, clothes washer, and dryer.
+Appliances, including the refrigerator, range, microwave, dishwasher, clothes washer, and dryer, are often donated.

-Palouse HFH does not build "custom" homes with high end fixtures or finishings.
-However, within the budget options, homeowners are allowed to choose the color of flooring, cabinets, and countertops, as well as exterior paint and one interior accent wall.
+Palouse HFH does not build "custom" homes with high-end fixtures or finishings.
+However, within the budget options, homeowners can choose the color of flooring, cabinets, countertops, exterior paint, and one interior accent wall.

 We do build to fit the homeowner's needs.
 For those requiring a wheelchair for their mobility, we install roll-in showers and ensure the house meets accessibility standards.
 For larger families, we can add bedrooms depending on the ages and genders of the children.

-The primary criteria for a Habitat home are ability to pay, need for housing, and willingness to partner.
+The primary criteria for a Habitat home are the ability to pay, the need for housing, and the willingness to partner.

 Palouse Habitat for Humanity is an Equal Opportunity Lender and a Fair Housing organization.
-We follow all Equal Opportunity Lending and Fair Housing laws, and we do not discriminate based on race, religion, nation of origin, gender, sexual orientation, family status, marital status or any other protected classes.
-All households, whether families with children, without children, or single individuals, are encouraged to apply.
+We follow all Equal Opportunity Lending and Fair Housing laws and do not discriminate based on race, religion, nation of origin, gender, sexual orientation, family status, marital status, or any other protected class.
+All households; whether families with children, without children, or single individuals; are encouraged to apply.

-We cannot discriminate based on religion - people of any faith (or none) are welcome to apply.
-We do not (and cannot) proselytize.
+We do not discriminate based on religion - people of any faith (or none) are welcome to apply.
+We do not proselytize.
 Homeowners will not be required, implied, or suggested to adhere or convert to any particular faith, nor will they have to listen and respond to messaging designed to induce conversion to any particular faith.
 Additionally, we do not work with entities or individuals who wish to proselytize while working with us.

 It takes Palouse HFH about 10 months from start to finish.
 We typically build 2 days a week, Thursdays and Saturdays, about 6 hours a day.

-All homes built by Habitat must not only meet or surpass every building code in the communities we build in, they must also match the size and quality of surrounding homes.
+All homes built by Habitat must not only meet or surpass every building code in the communities we build in but also match the size and quality of surrounding homes.
 We build quality, attractive, simple, modern homes.
 All homes must pass stringent inspections by city or county inspectors.

-While the majority of work on the homes is done by volunteers, all volunteers are trained and supervised by a Habitat Construction Supervisor.
+While volunteers do the majority of work on the homes, all volunteers are trained and supervised by a Habitat Construction Supervisor.
 In addition, plumbing, electrical, roofing, and other skilled work is done by licensed professionals.
 The results are homes that meet or exceed all codes and standards of the area.

-In 2020, a typical two bedroom apartment in Pullman or Moscow cost over $900/month to rent.
+In 2020, a typical two-bedroom apartment in Pullman or Moscow costs over $900/month to rent.
 There is no long-term financial gain from renting.

-The cost of recent PHFH homes has been $500-$650/month, including taxes and insurance.
-These payments go toward a zero-interest mortgage which is set based on PHFH's cost to build the home.
+Recent PHFH homes have cost $500-$650/month, including taxes and insurance.
+These payments go toward a zero-interest mortgage based on PHFH's cost to build the home.
 Once that mortgage is paid off, the homeowner benefits from the value of that home.
 More info about this mortgage is available on the Apply page.